 In 1977, due to consolidation, a new high school for the entire southern end of the county was completed.
 South Caldwell took the students from Hudson High School, and the site was turned into Hudson Middle School.
 This change took all the seventh and eighth grade pupils to Hudson Middle School.
 With the addition of the state Pre-K program, Hudson Elementary School now houses Pre-K through sixth grade students.

 Roy E. Coffey was the principal of Hudson Elementary School from 1958 until his retirement in 1982.
-On July 1, 1982 David Alexander became the second principal.
-Principals of Hudson Elementary since Mr. Alexander include Joel Carroll, Renae Clark, Robyn Stella, and Andy Puhl.
-Adam WIndmiller has been principal at HES since July, 2014.
+On July 1, 1982, David Alexander became the second principal.
+Principals of Hudson Elementary since Mr. Alexander include Joel Carroll, Renae Clark, Robyn Stella, Andy Puhl, and Adam Windmiller.
+Jeni McNulty has been principal at HES since July, 2019.